County’s Largest Street Faire

 Where: Grand Avenue between Carlsbad Blvd and Jefferson St, and adjacent streets.

 Carlsbad, CA (map)

 Phone: (760) 945-9288

 Located in the heart of Carlsbad, near the beach, Carlsbad Village Faire features over 900 unique vendors, making it the largest street festival of its kind in the county.
 The art fair offers a little of everything, including arts and crafts, antiques, unique clothing, items from around the world, and more.

+Just like at past faires, over 900 vendors will sell everything fathomable, including clothes, accessories, plants, household products, art, antiques and home decor.
 The international food court will once again feature more than 50 booths serving everything from Thai to Hawaiian cuisine.
 The children’s area will entertain youngsters with games, a super slide, a bounce house, a rock climbing wall, face painting and arts and crafts.

 The Rotary Club of Carlsbad’s beer and wine garden will entertain fairgoers with a large screen TV and live bands.
 The Kiwanis Club of Carlsbad will continue its more than 25-year tradition of hosting a pancake breakfast at the Carlsbad railroad depot.
 The meal, which includes pancakes, sausage, coffee and juice, will be served between 7 a.m. and noon.

 Grand Avenue from Carlsbad Boulevard to Jefferson Street, and all of the cross streets in between, will be closed for the event.
 To make parking more convenient, complimentary shuttles will run to and from the faire.
 Shuttles will pick up and drop off passengers at the Poinsettia Coaster Station and the northwest corner of Sears at Westfield Plaza Camino Real.